polakowo/yelp-3nf/README.md

 - Configure and create your EMR cluster (with Apache Spark enabled)
 - To configure Amazon EMR to run a PySpark job using Python 3.6, follow [these instructions](https://aws.amazon.com/premiumsupport/knowledge-center/emr-pyspark-python-3x/)
-- Create a new notebook and execute cells defined in `interactive-yelp-etl.ipynb`
+- Create a new notebook and execute commands defined in [interactive-yelp-etl.ipynb](https://nbviewer.jupyter.org/github/polakowo/yelp-3nf/blob/master/data-pipelines/spark/interactive-yelp-etl.ipynb)

 ### Amazon Redshift